 When we first set out to explore our 2020 theme, Gunamidirra garawa birditj | when the tides turn, we expected to talk about change and transformation.
 We could never have predicted just how sweeping some of the shifts of this year would be.
-As we emerge from lockdown into a post-pandemic ‘new normal’, we are finding many of the ideas and themes from our May program are still relevant, perhaps more so than before: How are we made and remade?
+As we emerge into a ‘new normal’ shaped by the Covid-19, we are finding many of the ideas and themes from our May program are still relevant, perhaps more so than before: How are we made and remade?
 What can we change and what do we hold on to?
 How do we hold loss alongside possibility?
 And, we might add: How do we make sense of a shifting world?

 Our program artwork Mangrove, is part of a series of etchings produced in Darwin and Arnhem Land by prominent contemporary Australian artist, Fiona Hall.
 Courtesy of the artist and Roslyn Oxley9 Gallery, Sydney.

 Thanks to Bilawara Lee, the Larrakia elder who assisted with the language.
 Also to the 2020 Program Advisory Committee, Johanna Bell, Mary Anne Butler, Penny Drysdale and Sandra Thibodeaux.